CapricanDRJ/HadesStarCommunityData/docs/corp/9d66f913d35d1e894b812e575d3b1157198eb79d55ed3cbc9ab107dae072b60e/index.md

 Active white star players
 English speaking
 We do private rs
-Inactive players will be kicked out}
+Inactive players will be kicked out
 ```
 ### Whitestar Bonus ❌